-Have you considered a church fundraising letter for your church fundraising campaign?
+Have you considered sending out church fundraising letters for your fundraising campaign?
 Most churches look to members of the congregation and community to help support their mission through church fundraising initiatives.
 Church contributions may be received at Sunday services, collected from online donations using a church donation software, or by hosting church fundraising events.

 Money raised from church fundraising can be for a variety of purposes including: a church youth group fundraiser raising funds for summer church camps, a community-based fundraising event to raise money for a sick member of your congregation, or an online donation drive aimed at raising money for church renovations.